Jaramilloh/Depth-Object-Detector-DOD/README.md

 Check out for the details on our paper [Application of Machine Vision Techniques in Low-Cost Devices to Improve Efficiency in Precision Farming](https://doi.org/10.3390/s24030937).

+Check out the new Optimized Ablation-Driven Depth Object Detector model implementation by Continous Integration with Infrastructure as Code [Jaramilloh/DOD-ci-cd](https://github.com/Jaramilloh/DOD-ci-cd).

 <br/><br/>

 <br/><br/>